 Story Stones Instructions

-As we’d picked up our stones from the beach and we live so close to the sea, a sea theme for our story stones seemed the obvious choice!
+As we live so close to the sea, a sea theme for our story stones seemed the obvious choice!
 Picking the flattest stones I could find I drew a picture onto each stone, the ones I went for were: a boat, fish, a crab, a starfish, a desert island, an anchor, a jellyfish, a pirate and a whale.
 To give the kids a few more prompts in their storytelling I also did a few weather themed story stones with the sun, some rain and a rainbow.
 Not pictured because I hadn’t realised my kids were playing with them were some waves, a mermaid and a shark that my husband drew, this became a bit of a family affair as everyone wanted to join in!

 I can honestly say that I loved using the Posca pens.
 Both as a blogger and as a mum of two small kids we get through a lot of craft materials and especially a lot of pens.
 The ink in these is awesome, the colours are super bright with only one use and if you give the ink a few seconds to dry then you’re ready to paint on top with no ink seeping through – when I made a mistake I was able to cover up dark ink with lighter ones which is pretty unusual in my experience!
 People who follow me on Instagram will also have seen this picture of my daughter as both my kids decided they wanted to make story stones too.
 At two years old my daughter is really hands on but you can still imagine my slight panic when I saw her do this.